Deliverance - 1

 Why do I even try?!

-At those critical moments when Satan has managed to make your service to God seem worthless, thankless, unnoticed, and unappreciated, remember this Christian truism: God never said that it would be easy, but He did promise it would be worth it.
+At those critical moments when Satan has managed to make your service to God seem worthless, thankless, unnoticed, and unappreciated, remember this Christian truism: God never said that it would be easy, but He did promise that in the end it would be worth it.

 2In My Father's house are many dwelling places; if it were not so, I would have told you; for I go to prepare a place for you.
 3If I go and prepare a place for you, I will come again and receive you to Myself, that where I am, there you may be also.
 4And you know the way where I am going."